akash211/Notes/CosmosDB Notes (DP420).md

 ### Chapter 1.
 Introduction to Azure Cosmos DB for NoSQL

+NoSQL databases are not defined by a specific formal definition, rather they share common characteristics

+- A nonrelational data store.
+- Being designed to scale out.
+- Not enforcing a specific schema.

+Generally, NoSQL databases don't enforce relational constraints or put locks on data, making writes fast.
+Also, they're often designed to horizontally scale via sharding or partitioning, which allows them to maintain high-performance regardless of size.

+There are 4 broad categories of NoSQL databses:
+a.
+Documents
+b.
+Key-Value
+c.
+Column-Family
+d.
+Graph

+Some points regarding CosmosDB:

+- This database provides single digit millisecond response times and 99.999% availability.
+- A partition key has two components: partition key path and the partition key value.
+- The partition key should only have strings. numbers should be converted into string.
+- The partition key should have high cardinality.
+- Max size supported for partition values is 2048 bytes if large partition keys are enabled, other max size can be 101 bytes.
+During creation of the container, we get this option in the advanced tab.
+- Once you select your partition key, it isn't possible to change it in-place.
+If you need to change your partition key, you should move your data to a new container with your new desired partition key.

 ### Chapter 2.
 Try Azure Cosmos DB for NoSQL

 **JSON**:

 - JavaScript Object Notation (JSON) is an open standard file format, and data interchange format, that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value).
 - JSON is a language-independent data format with well-defined data types and near universal support across a diverse range of services and programing languages.
+- JSON, a lightweight data format, is highly compatible with the object notation of JavaScript.
+- Azure Cosmos DB supports JSON natively, ensuring fast and predictable performance due to atomic write operations on JSON documents.

 Below is an example of JSON document.